yifso/nteract/packages/stateful-components/README.md

 ## Usage

-You can import the top-leval Notebook component which contains the canonical setup for a Jupyter-backed notebook application.
+You can import the top-level Notebook component which contains the canonical setup for a Jupyter-backed notebook application.

 ```
 import { Notebook }  from "@nteract/stateful-components"